Remote Working vs Working On-Site

 - 30% increase in job productivity

-Working from home is the most desired family friendly job perk…
+Remote Working is the most desired family friendly job perk:

 - Reduces the need to build, operate and maintain costly office buildings and to burn fuel to heat or cool those buildings.

-- Telecommuting is competitively superior to forcing employees to sit in traffic.
+- Remote Working is competitively superior to forcing employees to sit in traffic.

 - It keeps employees productive through rain, snow, hurricanes, floods or earthquakes, while office-based companies grind to a halt.

-- Can reduce or eliminate the cost of relocating existing and new employees.
+- It can reduce or eliminate the cost of relocating existing and new employees.

-Not every job is suited for telecommuting or even other forms of flexibility, but many are.
-The biggest resistance is from management and its reluctance to move from a time-based to objective-based approach, where the individual has greater freedom but also greater responsibility for achieving set objectives.
+While many were forced to work remotely during the pandemic, not every job was well suited for remote working or even other forms of flexibility.
+The biggest resistance that we saw was from management and its reluctance to move from a time-based to objective-based approach, where the individual has greater freedom but also greater responsibility for achieving set objectives.

-The objective-based system requires greater trust between management and teleworking staff and leads to improved productivity Click to tweet
+The objective-based system requires greater trust between management and Remote Working employees and leads to improved productivity Click to tweet

-Beverly’s Hot Tips For Building Resiliency By Implementing Flexible Work Arrangements:
+Beverly’s Hot Tips For Building Resiliency By Implementing Remote Working Arrangements:

-Companies that aim to provide a teleworking option —as a means to encourage a healthy work-life balance, build resiliency and retain key workers, need to:
+Companies that aim to provide/continue to provide a flexible working option —as a means to encourage a healthy work-life balance, build resiliency and retain key workers, need to:

-- Create strategies that ensure teleworking programs are set up in a controlled and secure way.
+- Create strategies that ensure Remote Working programs are set up in a controlled and secure way.

-- Develop a teleworking policy that lets all teleworkers know exactly where they stand and what best practices they are expected to adhere to.
+- Develop a Remote Working policy that lets all employees know exactly where they stand and what best practices they are expected to adhere to.

 - Be clear on how to assess the achievements of a worker who is not always physically present.
-This is important to maintain both the ability to manage and the presence of the teleworker as an active member of the team.
+This is important to maintain both the ability to manage and the presence of the Remote Worker as an active member of the team.

-- Lay down good foundations before expanding the program.
+- Lay down good foundations.
 This should include provision of the necessary equipment and support, working practices, management practices and a means of assessing how the program is progressing before opening it up company-wide.

-As an employee, if you are interested in flexible work arrangements, plan out your approach first…
+As an employee, if you are interested in/or would like to continue Remote Working arrangements, plan out your approach first:

 - Consider how this might positively or negatively impact your job, your family, your employer, your team members.